Janet Lee, M.S.

 As literacy consultant, I loved inspiring teachers to incorporate media literacy in to their classrooms on a daily basis.
 I found that media engaged students and helped them to create their own media forms.
 My Masters in Instructional Design and Technology sparked an entirely new take on my career.
 Initially a skeptic about the effectiveness of online learning, I soon realized how strategies in the face to face classroom could be translated to the online environment.
 During the pandemic, I was instrumental in helping face to face forever teachers make the transition to online design in their mind and hearts.
 My face to face perspective was valuable during this time and helped me to shift the thinking of teachers who didn't believe online learning could be possible.

-Currently, I am a Lead Learning Architect supporting Instructional Design teams to produce cutting edge courses.
-I am constantly learning, creating, and adjusting to meet the requirements of high stakes projects and clients.
+Currently, I am the Lead Academic Designer for Secondary Literacy supporting a dynamic team.
+I am constantly learning, creating, and adjusting to meet the requirements of high stakes projects.
 It's a dream job really.
 My favorite thing is reminding everyone about the important ripple effect of our work.
 It's the students.
 They are our why.

 COVID Supports for Faculty